7Block Labs

 • Multi‑market receipts

-• Normalize receipts: program hash, scheme, witness commitment, timing metadata, prover identity, TEE attestation hash (if used).
-This powers fraud analysis and SLA reconciliation later.
+• Normalize receipts: include program hash, scheme, witness commitment, timing metadata, prover identity, and the TEE attestation hash (if applicable).
+This helps with fraud analysis and ensures everything lines up for SLA reconciliation down the road.

-• Even if you will verify on L1 long‑term, add a “verification router” contract so you can switch between L1 verification and verification layers like Aligned without redeploying app logic. (blog.alignedlayer.com)
+• If you’re planning to verify on L1 for the long haul, consider adding a “verification router” contract.
+This will let you switch between L1 verification and other layers like Aligned without having to redeploy your app logic.
+Check it out here: (blog.alignedlayer.com)

 • Operator diversity

-• Prefer provider sets with named, independent operators (many AVSs publish operator rosters), and track concentration risk. (medium.com)
+• Look for provider sets that have independent operators listed (a lot of AVSs share their operator rosters) and keep an eye on concentration risk. (medium.com)

 • Hardware awareness